New computer recommendations

 • Please read New Computer Buying Guide for more detailed information.

-We don’t recommend trying to save money on a refurbished computer.
+If you’re thinking about trying to save money by buying a refurbished computer – we don’t recommend it.
 Typically they won’t last as long as a new computer, and are less secure due to unpatched processor flaws and some cannot be upgraded to more recent secure operating systems.

 We’ve seen the best reliability with HP and Dell brands.
 Keep in mind that cheaper laptops and all-in-ones typically only have a vertical screen resolution of 768 pixels, whereas higher quality and clearer screens are 1080 pixels or higher.